Δ

 Deep learning is a subcategory of machine learning that deals with artificial neural networks.
 They are built to mimic the biological neural networks of the human brain.
 However, with modern multi-layered processing capabilities, artificial neural networks exceed the powers of the human mind and can be effectively used to make precise predictions.

-Before we start reviewing the predictive analytics use cases in healthcare, let’s determine the main fields of use for predictive analytics:
+Before we start reviewing predictive analytics in healthcare use cases, let’s determine the main fields of use for predictive analytics:

-ICU is one of the healthcare branches that requires quick decision-making and constant attention to the patient’s condition.
-With ICU units often overflowing with critical patients (especially during the height of the COVID-19 pandemic) and the lack of intensive care specialists, the quality of care often drops.
+The first one in our list of predictive analytics in healthcare use cases is detecting the early signs of the patients’ condition deterioration.
+This is one healthcare branch that requires quick decision-making and constant attention to the patient’s condition.
+When ICU units often overflow with critical patients (especially during the height of the COVID-19 pandemic) and there is a lack of intensive care specialists, the quality of care often drops.

 As the vital signs of each patient are monitored constantly, this data can be used in predictive analytics.
-Predictive algorithms can be effectively used to determine the patients with a high risk of condition deterioration in the next 60 minutes.
+Predictive algorithms can be effectively used to determine which patients have a high risk of condition deterioration within the next 60 minutes.
 This allows the response team to act early on to prevent the crisis or minimize its effects.

-Another effective use of predictive analytics in the ICU concerns its application in remote critical care.
-Tele-ICUs were only made possible by the biosensors that collect patient data and predictive analytics that analyze said data and help the teams to effectively respond to the worsening of a patient’s condition.
+One of the other examples of predictive analytics in healthcare in the ICU concerns its application in remote critical care.
+Tele-ICUs were only made possible by the biosensors that collect patient data and predictive analytics that analyze said data and help the teams effectively respond to the worsening of a patient’s condition.

-The use of predictive analytics reduces the response time, allows to provide more effective care, increases the capacity of the unit, and, what’s also needs mentioning, provides a way to ensure the safety of healthcare workers.
+The use of predictive analytics reduces the response time, allows the provision of more effective care, increases the capacity of the unit, and, what also needs mentioning—provides a way to ensure the safety of healthcare workers.

 Six in ten US adults suffer from incurable or ongoing chronic diseases.
 Some of them are at constant risk of flare-ups and complications.
 To correctly determine the possibility of such a complication at any given time requires a continuous analysis of data on the patient’s condition.

-Here’s where predictive analytics in healthcare using big data comes into play.
-By analyzing lab results, patient-generated data on their lifestyle, and their biometric data, the system can assign the person a specific risk score that signifies the possibility of a complication in the nearest future.
-It is also more likely to detect the early signs of deterioration and inform a physician about it.
+Here’s where predictive analytics in healthcare using Big Data comes into play.
+By analyzing lab results and patient-generated data on their lifestyles and biometrics, the system can assign the person a specific risk score that signifies the possibility of a complication in the near future.
+It’s also more likely to detect the early signs of deterioration and inform a physician about it.

 Besides the chronically ill, there are other at-risk groups of patients that can benefit from predictive healthcare.
 This especially concerns older adults and patients recently discharged from the hospital after invasive manipulations.